Organic Waste Reduction (SB 1383)

 Residential Organic Waste Program

-The City together with EDCO Waste & Recycling Services will be launching the new Organics Recycling Program on January 1, 2021.
-Poway residents will be provided with up to three commingled green carts that will co-collect food scraps and yard waste.
+The City together with EDCO Waste & Recycling Services launched the new Organics Recycling Program on January 1, 2021.
+Poway residents are provided with up to three commingled green carts that will co-collect food scraps and yard waste.
 The organic material collected will be taken to EDCO’s Anaerobic Digestion Facility in Escondido, CA to be converted into renewable natural gas and anaerobic compost.
 For information on proposed rates related to these service changes, click here.

 EDCO’s Anaerobic Digestion (AD) Facility

 EDCO has had a long-standing commitment to reducing impacts on the environment through innovation.
 EDCO’s state-of-the-art AD Facility began serving customers in early 2021, assisting customers to be in full compliance with state mandates.
 AD is the natural process in which microorganisms break down organic materials such as food waste, green waste, fats, oils and greases.
 AD happens in closed spaces where there is no oxygen.
 Recycling organics will be easy and convenient with EDCO’s commingled organics recycling program.
 Once EDCO’s AD Facility is complete, EDCO will expand source-separated green waste collection to include the recycling of food waste.
 Click the link below to learn more about EDCO’s new AD Facility and how it will significantly impact the future of organic waste.

 The City held a community workshop focused on residential service on February 11, 2020, to discuss key solid waste legislation and an overview of steps to be taken to implement an organics recycling program.
 If you were unable to attend the SB 1383 workshop, you can click on the links below and listen to representatives from CalRecycle, EDCO, and the San Diego Food System Alliance explain how SB 1383 will change the way we manage our organic waste.